themindfulbit/td/_content/1-episodes/2014-08-05-078-the-pen-is-mightier.md

 {{ theme:partial src="app" show="{{ number }}" image="53paper.png" name="Paper" description="Paper is where ideas begin.
 It’s the easiest and most beautiful way to create on iPad.
 Capture your ideas as sketches, diagrams, illustrations, notes or drawings and share them across the web." price="Free (IAP)" developer="https://www.fiftythree.com/paper" appstore="https://itunes.apple.com/us/app/paper-by-fiftythree/id506003812?mt=8" }}

 {{ theme:partial src="app" show="{{ number }}" image="zoomnotes.png" name="ZoomNotes" description="ZoomNotes is the most comprehensive visual note-taking app with unlimited zoom.
 Make handwritten notes and sketches on virtual paper, PDF files, images and MS Word, Excel and PowerPoint documents (via GoogleDrive)." price="$5.99" developer="http://www.zoom-notes.com/" appstore="https://itunes.apple.com/ca/app/zoomnotes/id462234530" }}

+> {{ theme:partial src="aside-header" voice="gabe" text="ZoomNotes for iOS" }}
+>
+> ZoomNotes has a lot of features.
+You'd be hard pressed to not find the feature you are looking for.
+The biggest problem is that the design is pretty awkward in places.
+But where it beats every other sketching app on iOS is the zoom sketching that allows you to draw detail by zooming in.
+There are also quite a few ways to get the content out.
+ZoomNotes is constantly updated (just about every week something new is added or improved) even though it's been on the App Store for a couple of years.

 > {{ theme:partial src="aside-header" voice="potatowire" text="Producer's Note" }}
 >